 For most men trying for a baby can become an ideal opportunity to increase the frequency that you and your partner have sex, especially as your partner is more likely to initiate sex more often in her quest to conceive.
 Baby making sex can bring a new element of spontanaity and excitement back into the bedroom.
-However, if you ve been trying to conceive for some time with no results than things can change dramatically from baby making sex to sex to make a baby , at this stage sex may start to become more anxious and lose its intimacy.
+However, if you ‘ve been trying to conceive for some time with no results then things can change dramatically from baby making sex to sex to make a baby, at this stage sex may start to become more anxious and lose its intimacy.
 Your bathroom becomes full of vitamins to increase sperm count and ovulation kits where some men may feel reduced to nothing but a sperm donor.
-Trying to conceive can place a great deal of stress on your relationship and it s important to remember that many couples go through this and there are a number of things a man can do to improve your chances.
+Trying to conceive can place a great deal of stress on your relationship and its important to remember that many couples go through this and there are a number of things a man can do to improve your chances.

 Does sperm health affect male fertility?